Saros: How to Track Story Progression, Acts, and Epilogue

 Prologue

 The Prologue is the orientation layer.
-This is where Saros teaches you how it wants to be played and frames the central story conflict.
-If you are trying to map the game mentally, do not overthink this part.
-Its job is to teach the rules and establish tone.
-Most players will not mistake it for a full act because it functions like a deliberate ramp into the real campaign.
+It teaches you how Saros wants to be played and sets the tone.
+Do not overthink it — its job is to ramp you into the real campaign, and most players will not mistake it for a full act.

 Act 1

-Act 1 is where the game truly begins to reveal its structure.
-This is usually the point where the hub, the biome loop, and the first serious progression walls start to make sense.
-If you want a clean marker, Act 1 is the phase where you stop learning controls and start learning how Saros wants you to route runs, prioritize upgrades, and interpret story momentum.
+Act 1 is where the structure reveals itself.
+This is where the hub, the biome loop, and the first progression walls click into place.
+It is the phase where you stop learning controls and start learning how to route runs and prioritize upgrades.

-For most players, this is also the act where the absence of classic chapter labels becomes noticeable.
-You are advancing, but you are advancing through flow, not through a mission list.
+It is also where the lack of classic chapter labels becomes obvious.
+You are advancing through flow, not a mission list.

 Act 2

-Act 2 is the midpoint escalation.
-This is where you should expect a sharper jump in pressure, more narrative context, and a stronger need to pay attention to your build quality, survivability, and resource discipline.
-If Act 1 establishes the grammar of the game, Act 2 starts testing whether you actually understand it.
+Act 2 is the midpoint escalation: sharper pressure, more narrative context, and a real need to pay attention to build quality, survivability, and resource discipline.
+If Act 1 establishes the grammar of the game, Act 2 tests whether you understand it.

 Act 3